benammann/git-secrets/readme.md

 ![Test Badge](https://github.com/benammann/git-secrets/actions/workflows/docker-release.yml/badge.svg)
 ![License](https://img.shields.io/github/license/benammann/git-secrets?123)

-Git-Secrets allows you to add encrypted values to your git repository and decode them locally.
-The encrypted version is left in the upstream, the decoded version kept locally.

-The main benefit is that you can render templates using the decoded values like `.env` file or event kubernetes deployment files.
-More details: https://github.com/benammann/git-secrets/tree/dev-beta/examples

-Be aware that this project is still under development and the api may change.
+Git Secrets encrypts your passwords and configurations for multiple environments and allows you to check them into a git repository.
+Using the GoLang templating engine, you can then decrypt them and write them to env files or Kubernetes deployment files.

 ### How does it work